 No one will be allowed to see your records without your permission.

-Each chiropractic treatment is scheduled and tailored on your individual needs
+Each chiropractic treatment is scheduled and tailored to your individual needs.

 Chiropractors are trained in using manipulation to free restricted joints, it will likely involve using the hands to apply quick, precise thrusts to the restricted joints.
 During manipulation, there may be popping sounds (similar to the ‘crack’ heard when people flex their knuckles), this is quite harmless, it is just the sound of small areas of gas popping in the fluid of the joints as pressure is then released.

-Treatment may also include massage, stretching and joint ‘mobilization’.
+Treatment may also include massage, stretching and joint mobilisation.